 Complaints and Grievances

 It is the intention of Johnson & Wales University to resolve complaints and grievances quickly, informally and as close as possible to the point of origin.
-The complaint and grievance process set forth below is not intended to be a forum to challenge university policy, but rather a means by which individuals can seek a timely and fair review of their concerns.
+The complaint and grievance process set forth below is not intended to be a forum to challenge university policy, but rather a means by which an individual can seek a timely and fair review of his or her concerns.

 - Actions by the dean of students, including matters that have been referred to Community Standards and Conduct

 - Actions by Residential Life concerning contract release or room relocations

 - Actions by the Academic & Financial Appeals Committee

 - Actions by a faculty member, staff member or third party which may constitute harassment or discrimination (which should be referred to the nondiscrimination and Title IX coordinator, a nondiscrimination campus liaison, or Human Resources & Payroll as set forth in the Prohibited Discrimination and Harassment Policy)

 - Actions relating to the review of accommodation decisions

 - Actions relating to Academic Integrity